Leroy Griffith | |||||

 His business endeavors in the adult entertainment industry have, for decades, put him at odds with restrictive municipalities, and he has taken legal action, often successfully, to defend his constitutional rights and be able to operate his establishments.

 At 17, he left for St. Louis and a job working concessions at the Grand Burlesque Theatre for East Coast-based theater concessions magnate Oscar Markovich (1895-1982).
-At the Grand, Griffith started as a "candy butcher," hawking candy and trinkets to audiences before and during intermission.[2]
+At the Grand, Griffith started as a "candy butcher," hawking candy and trinkets to burlesque audiences before and during intermission.[1]
 "In those days," Griffith recalled in a 1993 interview, "they had probably 30 people in the cast, a chorus line, an orchestra, two comics, a singer, a vaudeville act, and then five exotic dancers.
-It was a good show."[3]
+It was a good show."[2]
+Griffith discovered that any profit to be made was not from the show itself but from the concession stand: "That's where I was.
+In between acts, the pitchman would sell prize packages, candy, stuff like that.
+Concessions was where the real money was, just like it is with regular movies today."
+After working his way up to concessions manager, Griffith began accruing money for higher ambitions.

 In 1955, Griffith began service with the U.S. Army in Hot Springs, Arkansas.
 While stationed at Elmendorf Air Force Base in Anchorage, Alaska, he worked with Bob Hope's USO show (featuring Jerry Colonna, Mickey Mantle, and Ginger Rogers, among others) when Hope was on tour there in December 1956.

 On a visit to Miami Beach in 1961, Griffith noticed the Paris Theater was for sale.
-He leased it, then bought it, originally staging burlesque, including featuring headliners such as Tempest Storm and Blaze Starr.
-But back in the early '60s, Griffith didn't call it "burlesque"; doing so would have been against local law.
+He originally leased it, then bought it, and staged burlesque there, under the name Paris Follies.
+Featured headliners included Tempest Storm and Blaze Starr.
+He sold it in 1986, then bought it back after its owners failed with the nightclub Paris Moderne, and later sold it again.

 In February 1963, Griffith appeared before the Miami Beach city council to plead for live stage burlesque to "liven up a dead town."[18]